top of page

 In my studio: Reference book research, Ink sketches, Masking fluid experiments

 When I’m not working towards a deadline, I love to explore creative processes and even take some time to hone my own processes.
-Often signing up for floral painting, still life drawing or block and screen printing classes.
-Collecting reference books on printing and crafting techniques, to refer back to when working with clients.
-These hands-on techniques feed back into how I think about painting style, texture and composition, and they’re often exactly what helps me give your project that unique, crafted edge.
+Creating artwork with mediums I've not reached for in a while, like my handy Windsor & Newton inks and masking fluid or forgotten colours from my favourite Holbein Gouache set (all pictured above).
+Refining how I think about painting style, texture and composition, are often exactly what helps me give a project that unique, crafted edge.

 Follow: